Judicial system of Singapore

-Under the Constitution of Singapore, the judicial system of Singapore is divided into the Supreme Court which comprises the Court of Appeal and the High Court, and the subordinate courts, namely the State Courts and Family Justice Courts.
+Under the Constitution of Singapore, the judicial system of Singapore is divided into the Supreme Court which comprises the Court of Appeal and the High Court, and the subordinate courts, namely the State Courts and Family Justice Courts - collectively known as SG Courts.

+As one of the three branches of the Singapore government, the judiciary enforces and interprets the laws, ensuring that all are equal before the law and have access to justice.
+The judiciary is headed by the Chief Justice.

-Singapore practices the common law legal system, where the decisions of higher courts constitute binding precedent upon courts of equal or lower status within their jurisdiction, as opposed to the civil law legal system in the continental Europe.
+Singapore practices the common law legal system, where the decisions of higher courts constitute binding precedent upon courts of equal or lower status within their jurisdiction, as opposed to the civil law legal system in continental Europe.

 The current criminal code was preceded by the Indian Penal Code which was adopted when Singapore was a Crown colony of the British Empire.

 History

+After gaining independence in 1965, following the Japanese Occupation, Singapore re-established its Supreme Court in 1969, comprising the High Court, the Court of Appeal, and the Court of Criminal Appeal.

-Jury trials were abolished in 1969 and the Criminal Procedure Code was amended in 1992 to allow for trials of capital offences to be heard before a single judge.
-The Court of Appeal is Singapore's final court of appeal after the right of appeal to the Judicial Committee of the Privy Council in London was abolished in April 1994.
-The president has the power to grant pardons on the advice of the cabinet.
+Jury trials were abolished in 1969, and the Criminal Procedure Code was amended in 1992 to allow for trials of capital offences to be heard before a single judge.
+Judicial Commissioners were introduced in 1986 to assist with the judiciary’s workload, and the first female judges were appointed in the early 1990s.
+In 1993, the appellate system was streamlined into a single Court of Appeal for both civil and criminal cases.

-In 2006, the subordinate courts initiated a pilot scheme to appoint specialist judges to the Bench.
-Such judges came from the legal profession and academia, with the scheme's purpose being to draw expertise to the subordinate courts, giving practitioners and academics judicial experience in the process.
-The specialist judge scheme has not been continued.

-Organisation
+The State Courts were formally established under the Subordinate Courts Act 1970, consolidating District Courts, Magistrates’ Courts, Juvenile Courts, and Coroners’ Courts into a unified subordinate judiciary.
+The Family Courts were established in 1995 to handle family-related matters under the Women’s Charter, later expanding to include divorce, nullity, and guardianship cases.
+In 2014, the Family Courts was restructured into the Family Justice Courts under the Family Justice Act, effective 1 October 2014.
+The courts include the Family Division of the High Court, Family Courts, and Youth Courts (formerly the Juvenile Court).

+Structure of the courts

 Supreme Court

 The Supreme Court consists of the Court of Appeal and the High Court.
 The Court of Appeal exercises appellate criminal and civil jurisdiction, while the High Court exercises both original and appellate criminal and civil jurisdiction.
 The Chief Justice, Judges of Appeal, Judicial Commissioners and High Court Judges are appointed by the President from candidates recommended by the Prime Minister.
 The prime minister must consult with the Chief Justice before recommending the judges.

 State Courts

-The State Courts comprise the District and Magistrate Courts—both of which oversee civil and criminal matters—as well as specialised courts such as the coroner's courts and the Small Claims Tribunals.
-It hears an average of 350,000 cases per year.
+The State Courts are the District and Magistrate Courts—both of which oversee civil and criminal matters—as well as specialised courts such as the coroner's courts and the Small Claims Tribunals.
+In 2023, there were 178,080 cases filed in the State Courts.

 Family Justice Courts

-The Family Justice Courts was established in 2017 to bring together the courts from the Supreme Court and State Courts that hear cases relating to youth and family issues.
+The Family Justice Courts was established in 2014 to bring together the courts from the Supreme Court and State Courts that hear cases relating to youth and family issues.